-14. The post-war trials, including the International Military Tribunal for the Far East (IMTFE) held in Tokyo, did not adequately prosecute sexual crimes by the Japanese Imperial Army.
+- 16. The post-war trials, including the International Military Tribunal for the Far East (IMTFE) held in Tokyo, did not adequately prosecute perpetrators of the sexual slavery system or the enforced disappearances instigated by the Japanese Imperial Army in order to operate the system.
 This was possibly due to a lack of gender sensitivity among legal professionals at the time.
-No high-ranking commander was tried for planning or setting up Japan's military sexual slavery system.
+No high-ranking commander was tried for planning or setting up Japan's military sexual slavery system. - 17.
+Unlike post-war Germany, where those individuals who committed crimes against humanity during WWII were prosecuted, the State party to date has never itself attempted to bring to justice any individual who committed atrocities in its war of aggression.
+The State party has never tried any individual for the commission of war crimes.
+Crimes related to Japan's military sexual slavery are no exception.